kklkkj/kklee/README.md

    - [Nim](https://nim-lang.org/) (v1.6.4)
 2. Run `npm ci` to install npm dependecies.
 3. Run `nimble install -d` to install nimble dependencies.
 4. Run `npm run build`.
-5. Either:
-   - Run `npm run test` to open a temporary browser session with the extension.
-   - Run `npm run build-extension` to build the zip file and userscript.
-     The files will be in the `build` directory.
+The files will be saved in the `build` directory.

 </details>